LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 - [The Turing Test](https://en.wikipedia.org/wiki/Turing_test)&mdash;Wikipedia

-- [You are Not a Parrot](https://nymag.com/intelligencer/article/ai-artificial-intelligence-chatbots-emily-m-bender.html)&mdash;New York magazine
+- [You are Not a Parrot](https://nymag.com/intelligencer/article/ai-artificial-intelligence-chatbots-emily-m-bender.html)&mdash;Emily Bender, New York magazine

 - [Climbing towards NLU: On Meaning, Form and Understanding in the Age of Data](https://aclanthology.org/2020.acl-main.463.pdf)&mdash;Bender and Koller
   - [Video and slide presentation by the authors on SlidesLive](https://slideslive.com/38929214/climbing-towards-nlu-on-meaning-form-and-understanding-in-the-age-of-data)